Dromediansk/mp-blog/src/markdown-pages/build-website-principles.md

 ### 2.principle - Design

+There is one term that is frequently used in web development and that is _responsive web design_, which I consider to be very important for having high-quality website.
+It basically means it is accessible and fully adapted to devices with all kinds of display resolutions such as mobile, tablet or computer.
+You can accomplish that by implementing [media queries](https://css-tricks.com/snippets/css/media-queries-for-standard-devices/) in your CSS styling.

+> "If you think responsive's simple, I feel bad for you son.
+We got 99 viewports, but the iPhone's just one."
+> – Josh Brewer

-The one of the requirements for building high-quality site is to have right sources - to obtain assets, design ideas and inspiration.
-Let me break it to smaller pieces.
+Another requirement for building high-quality site is to have right sources - to obtain assets, design ideas and inspiration.
+Let me break it to smaller pieces:

 - It is necessary to have appropriate _**color theme**_.
 You can explore and choose one [in this color palette from Adobe](https://color.adobe.com/explore).
 Be aware of sufficient contrast between background and texts to keep principles of accessibility.
 But more about that later in this article.
 - If you don't have artistic _**images**_ in your storage, you could use illustrations from [Freellustrations](https://freellustrations.com/), [Iconscout](https://iconscout.com/paper-illustrations) or [Delesign](https://delesign.com/free-designs/graphics/).
 If you want to use high-resolution photos I recommend searching in [Unsplash](https://unsplash.com/), [Pexels](https://www.pexels.com/) or [Pixabay](https://thenextscoop.com/websites-download-free-quality-images/), which are free of use.
 - _**Animations**_.
 Trust me, people glad to visit fluid and nice-looking pages (with good content, of course).
 They shouldn't be excessive or too many, so if you are beginner in this field, make them simple and lightweight.
 The less is sometimes more.
 You can code them in pure CSS or use one of the animation libraries - e.g. [Animate.css](https://daneden.github.io/animate.css/).
 - You don't have to reinvent the wheel, therefore there is one more - and much simplier option using _**templates**_, which help to create website in just few hours.
 You can use [Startbootstrap](https://startbootstrap.com/themes/) or [Creative Tim](https://www.creative-tim.com/), but on the other hand it has its downside - you will not experience mysterious behaviours of CSS.

+> “Design is not just what it looks like and feels like.
+Design is how it works.”
+> – Steve Jobs

 ### 3.principle - Technology & tools